IPCS INCHEM Home

 PREVENT GENERATION OF MISTS!

-Collect leaking liquid in sealable containers.
-Absorb remaining liquid in sand or inert absorbent and remove to safe place.
+Collect leaking and spilled liquid in sealable containers as far as possible.
+Absorb remaining liquid in sand or inert absorbent.
+Then store and dispose of according to local regulations.
 Do NOT let this chemical enter the environment.

 UN Classification